-With 180 sites listed in the National Register of Historic Places, including 17 historic districts and 2 National Historic Landmarks, Austin puts you at the heart of Texas history.
+A trip to Austin puts you in the heart of Texas history.
 From the Texas State Capitol to the Paramount Theatre, the Driskill Hotel to Barton Springs, the heritage of the Lone Star State lives and breathes throughout our city.
 We invite you to explore, experience and enjoy Austin’s many memorable attractions and make our history part of yours.

 black and white historic photograph of Barton Springs Pool